Drive to the Sahyadris

-Starting at 0730 Hrs, we continued our drive south towards the Little Rann of Kutch, reaching Patdi by 1415 Hrs.
+We commenced our drive south towards the Little Rann of Kutch at 0730 Hrs and reached Patdi by 1415 Hrs.
 While Kumbhalgarh was warm, Patdi was a thermal shock for us.
-We checked-in at Hotel Ashirwad and spent the rest of the evening in the room letting our bodies get used to the heat.
+We checked-in at Hotel Ashirwad and spent the rest of the evening in the room letting our bodies acclimate to the heat.

 5 Jan 2017: Day 5 (Bajana and around)

-We met Akshay, our bird guide early morning at 0600 Hrs and went straight to the Bajana area where we had spotted a Merlin 5 years ago.
+We met Akshay, our bird guide, early in the morning at 0600 Hrs and headed straight to the Bajana area where we had spotted a Merlin 5 years ago.

-Unfortunately, a vast area of Bajana was submerged by canal water and this made birding very difficult.
-While we did spot the usual birds there like Greylag Goose, Flamingos, Black-winged Kite, Eagles, Cranes, Stilts, Chestnut-bellied Sandgrouse, Larks, Shrikes, Pipits, Swallows and several waders, none of our target birds were spotted.
+Unfortunately, a vast area of Bajana was submerged by canal water making birding very difficult.
+While we did spot the usual birds there like Greylag Goose, Flamingos, Black-winged Kite, Eagles, Cranes, Stilts, Chestnut-bellied Sandgrouse, Larks, Shrikes, Pipits, Swallows and several waders, none of the birds on our wishlist were sighted.
 Nonetheless, we did manage to get good views of an Indian Fox pair.

 Realizing that our target species were nowhere to be found, we changed gears and asked Akshay if we could try our luck spotting a Hyaena.
 Akshay simply nodded and in the evening took us to the other side of Bajana.
 Since Bajana was submerged, we had to drive an additional 30 km to reach the area where a Hyaena pair was known to frequent.

 After scouting and waiting for a while, we spotted a majestic looking Hyaena.
 The Hyaena did not mind our company and remained in the area for almost 10-15 minutes before it vanished into the bushes.